thakkarujas5/News-Aggregator/README.md

 There is a heartbeat mechanism in place that subtracts 5 from timeLeft from every news article every 5 minutes. <br />

 When ever timeLeft becoems <=0 that news article is removed from the cache.

+### Test Cases

+Added Test cases for all the routes present.